eclipse/vorto/tutorials/tutorial_voicecontrol_alexa.md

 # Voice - Control the XDK with Amazon Alexa

+In this tutorial, you are going to learn how you can build an Amazon Alexa Skillset that reads device data from Bosch IoT Suite.

 ## Prerequisite

-- An information model published to the Vorto Repository.
-[Read more](tutorial-create_and_publish_with_web_editor.md)
+- [Publish](tutorial-create_and_publish_with_web_editor.md) an information model for the device to the Vorto Repository.
-- Evaluation account for the Bosch IoT Suite.
-[Request account here](https://bosch-si.secure.force.com/content/FormDisplayPage?f=2abiE)
+- [Request](https://www.bosch-iot-suite.com/) an evaluation account for the Bosch IoT Suite.
-- You have successfully registered your XDK in the Bosch IoT Suite.
-[Read more](tutorial_register_device.md)
+- [Register](tutorial_register_device.md) the device in the Bosch IoT Suite.

 ## Steps

 ### 1. Generate an Amazon Alexa Skillset with Vorto

-- Go to the <a href="http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0">XDK Information Model</a> and select 'AWS IoT' from the list of generators on the right hand-side.
+- Go to the <a href="http://vorto.eclipse.org/#/details/com.bosch.devices/XDK/1.0.0">XDK Information Model</a> and select **AWS IoT** from the list of generators on the right hand-side.

 	<img src="./images/connect_xdk_kura/step6_1.png">